-Bandidos, Black Uhlans, Coffin Cheaters, Comanchero, Finks, Fourth Reich, Gladiators, Gypsy Jokers, Highway 61, Life & Death, Lone Wolf, Mobshitters, Nomads, Odins Warriors, Outcasts, Outlaws, Phoenix, Rebels, Hells Angels, Scorpions, Mongols, Notorious, Muslim Brotherhood Movement; or any "declared organisation" within the meaning of the Crimes (Criminal Organisation Control) Act 2009. b. the colours, club patch, insignia or logo of any such organisation, or c. the "1%" or "1%er" symbol, or d. any image, symbol, abbreviation, acronym or other form of writing that indicates membership of, or an association with, any of the organisations specified in a.
-Any incident where a person is refused entry or removed from the premises in relation to this condition must be recorded in the incident register Plan of Management A plan of management is required in the following Train or management circumstances: For events over 300 people and 1,999 or fewer people: a plan of management must be prepared by the Licensee.
+a. the name of any of the following motorcycle-related and similar organisations: Bandidos, Black Uhlans, Coffin Cheaters, Comanchero, Finks, Fourth Reich, Gladiators, Gypsy Jokers, Highway 61, Life & Death, Lone Wolf, Mobshitters, Nomads, Odins Warriors, Outcasts, Outlaws, Phoenix, Rebels, Hells Angels, Scorpions, Mongols, Notorious, Muslim Brotherhood Movement; or any "declared organisation" within the meaning of the Crimes (Criminal Organisation Control) Act 2009. b. the colours, club patch, insignia or logo of any such organisation, or c. the "1%" or "1%er" symbol, or d. any image, symbol, abbreviation, acronym or other form of writing that indicates membership of, or an association with, any of the organisations specified in a of the organisations specified in a.
+Any incident where a person is refused entry or removed from the premises in relation to this condition must be recorded in the incident register Plan of Management A plan of management is required in the following For events over 300 people and 1,999 or fewer people: a plan of management must be prepared by the Licensee.
 For events with 2,000 people or more: the Licensee must prepare a separate comprehensive plan of management and security management plan for the event in consultation with the Police Area Command.
 For events held after midnight: a plan of management must be prepared by the Licensee regardless of the number of people attending.
 For any event where a plan of management is required, the premises is to be operated at all times in accordance with the plan of management.
-A copy of the plan of management is to be kept on the licensed premises for the duration of the event and made available for inspection on the request of a police officer, council officer, or Liquor &amp; Gaming NSW inspector.
-Service of Liquor For all events held under the license the following Sc. vice of Eighol condition applies: 1.
+A copy of the plan of management is to be kept on the licensed premises for the duration of the event and made available for inspection on the request of a police officer, council officer, or Liquor & Gaming NSW inspector.
+Service of Liquor For all events held under the license the following condition applies: 1.
 No more than four (4) alcoholic drinks may be sold, supplied or served to a patron per visit to the bar.
 For any event with a patron capacity of 1,999 or fewer and proposes to trade past 12 midnight, the following condition applies: 2.
-The following drinks must not be sold or supplied on the Licensed Premises: Any drink (commonly referred to as a "shot" or a "shooter" (with the exception of cocktails) that contains more than 30ml of spirits or liqueur and that is designed to be consumed rapidly.
+The following drinks must not be sold or supplied on the Licensed Premises: Any drink (commonly referred to as a "shot" or a